 Get your head in the right place and everything else will follow.

 This has been a personal lifesaver for beating anxiety.
 Inositol is a chemical compound that can be found in nature, or human made.
 I first found this stuff from a guy who said it had helped him cure his approach anxiety.
 That is, it helped him feel less nervous when walking up to a woman to chat.

 I found this stuff helped me feel less reserved.
 I was striking up conversations with random people across my life.
 It became second nature to talk to the barista, the grocery store cashier, or the bartender.
 I used to feel very reserved in these situations, but without realizing it, I was becoming a charming conversationalist.

-Fish Oil, Cod Liver Oil, Butter Oil
+Fish Oil, Cod Liver Oil, Butter Oil (NO LONGER RECOMMENDED)

 Oils man, oils.
 They've been proven time and time again to be beneficial for so many things.
 I mainly took these for the benefits they have on brain function and depression.
 Omega's in these oils can aid in cognitive enhancement, weight loss, cardiovascular health and fighting anxiety and depression.
 I use this supplement that has both butter and cod oil.
 It has great reviews.

 Ah the sunshine vitamin.
 Im always happier when the sun is shining bright.
 The family of D vitamins can affect more than 2,000 genes in the body.
 It's also helpful to note that most people are deficient in vitamin D to some extent.
 Studies have shown that this vitamin can ward off depression and lead to a better mood.
 I take a lot of this stuff, sometimes up to 2,000 IU's daily.